honeycombio/beeline-nodejs/README.md

 # Full Magic

-If you've got a nodejs `express` app, you can get request-level instrumentation of express and other packages you use by adding:
+If you've got a nodejs `express` app, you can get request-level instrumentation of express and other packages you use by adding the following **before** `require`/`import`ing of other packages.:

 ```
 require("honeycomb-nodejs-magic")({